 3Antacids and Adderall

 The combination of antacids and Adderall isn’t life-threatening.
 However, for your patient’s safety, you should still avoid administering them at the same time.
-Antacids have the ability to decrease the absorption of Adderall in the body.
+Antacids have the ability to decrease the efficacy of Adderall in the body.
 This can affect the treatment and prognosis of your patient.

 4Antidepressants and migraine medications